 Enter what we’re calling the crossover café.
 These spots around Canada are part of a growing trend that combines these two liquid indulgences.
 So sit down and get to work… and then loosen your tie and kick back.

-Moving east, to the (mostly) wide open plains, Gravity Espresso & Wine Bar in Calgary’s Inglewood neighbourhood is quite clear about what’s on the menu.
+Gravity Espresso & Wine Bar in Calgary’s Inglewood neighbourhood is quite clear about what’s on the menu.
 But Gravity is also committed to showcasing artists.
 They’ve recently hosted a photography exhibit, and regularly present local and touring musical acts to add a little extra vibe to the already stylish spot.
 Live tunes are always better with a brew in your hand, of course, and they’ve also got a nice list of Alberta and B.C. beers to complement the music.

 Forth, located in Winnipeg’s historic Exchange District, is also all about the entertainment.
 Live music is a regular staple here as well, but they also host film screenings and performance art events.
 They’re known as much for their boozy drinks as they are their coffee, and even host cocktail workshops that can help you learn to make tasty drinks at home.
 It’s a perfect spot to work, chill, and party in the river city.